hpc-maths/samurai/doc/source/tutorial/field.rst

 Field storage
 -------------

 The previous tutorial introduced the data structure used to represent a cartesian grid with different resolutions using intervals.

-Now, we would like to construct a field on this grid to perform scientific computing algorithms such as numerical schemes on a stencil.
-Thus, we need a link between `field(level, i, j, k)` and the cell in the :cpp:class:`samurai::CellArray`.
+Now, we would like to construct a field (either scalar of vectorial) on this grid to deploy scientific computing algorithms such as numerical schemes with stencils.
+In particular, we want to be able to access the field using a syntax like `field(level, i, j, k)` to recover its value on interval of cells at `level` with coordinates `(i, j, k)`.
+To this end, one must devise a way of making the link between the actual data structure where `field` is stored and the mesh represented by a :cpp:class:`samurai::CellArray`.

 A 1D example
 ~~~~~~~~~~~~

-We use the 1D example described in the previous tutorial
+We use the 1D example described in the previous tutorial, that is

 .. image:: ./figures/interval_example_1D.png
     :width: 80%
     :align: center

-We choose to number the cells from the coarsest to the finest level as in the following figure
+We choose to number the cells from the coarsest to the finest level navigating from the left to the right, as in the following figure

 .. image:: ./figures/interval_example_1D_field.png
     :width: 80%
     :align: center

-In the end, a field is stored in a 1D array.
+In the end, a field is stored in a contiguous linear data structure such as a 1D array.
 The size of this array is the size of the sum of each interval size in the x-direction.

-Since we always are contiguous in the x-direction, we will use the index defined by the `@` operator in the intervals in the x-directions to create the link between `field(level, i)` and the cells.
+Since the cells belonging to the same intervals are contiguous in the x-direction, we will use the index defined by the `@` operator in the intervals in the x-directions (one scalar per interval is sufficient) to create the link between `field(level, i)` and the cells.

 For example, we have

-- `field(0, 0)` is the entry `0` and is in the interval :math:`[0, 2[`,
+- `field(0, 0)` is the entry `0` and pertains to the interval :math:`[0, 2[`,
-- `field(2, 14)` is the entry `8` and is in the interval :math:`[14, 16[`.
+- `field(2, 14)` is the entry `8` and pertains to the interval :math:`[14, 16[`.

-Using the @index, we want to find the entry from the interval.
+Using @index, we want to find the entry associated to a given interval.
 The interval :math:`[14, 16[` at level 2 is connected to the entries :math:`[8, 9]` in the field array.
-Therefore, if we choose the @index equal to `-6` we can easily find the entries in the field array from the interval in the x-direction.
+Therefore, if we choose @index equal to `-6` we can easily find the entries in the field array from the interval in the x-direction by summing the index with the start of the interval it refers to.
+That is

 .. math::

     [14, 16[@-6 \rightarrow [14 + @-6, 15 + @-6] = [8, 9].

-The @index for all the intervals are given by
+Following the same rationale, the @index for all the intervals are given by

 - level 0: :math:`[0, 2[@0`, :math:`[5, 6[@-3`
 - level 1: :math:`[4, 7[@-1`, :math:`[8, 10[@-2`